Gwendolyn Ren is a Gatherer and a Guide, a facilitator of Emergent Space.

 Spaces of beloved invitation and collaboration include: Abide Yoga, Acupuncture First, ATNSC, Cleveland Museum of Art, Hope Springs Institute, moCa Cleveland, Penland School of Craft, Red Clover Ranch, Samavesa School of Yoga, Willow Room Collective.

-Please reach out if you have an idea or would like to explore.
+Please reach out with any connections, or if you have an idea you’d like to explore.
 I love hearing from you!